rcorrigan/holden-structures/README.md

   Algorithm 1. is a local optimization algorithm; it will computationally “walk down hill” in energy until it finds a certain root mean square gradient as defined by a convergence criteria (i.e. it looks for the minimum root mean square energy gradient position for each atom to be in and when it finds a pre-defined convergence criteria, it stops there).

   Algorithm 2. is a rotamer optimization algorithm.
-Rotamers are branches that protrude from the main protein structure and can interact with each other to varying degrees, depending on the protein folding.
+Rotamers are the variable portion of amino acids that are attached to the c-alpha carbon atoms fo the protein backbone and can interact with each other to varying degrees, depending on the protein folding.

-Proteins prefer to fold into states with the lowest rotamer interaction possible leading to a more stable structure.
+Proteins prefer to fold into states with the most favorable rotamer interaction possible leading to a more stable structure.

-The rotamer optimization algorithm determines the optimal orientation of each rotamer so they have the least possible interaction with other rotamers around them while maintaining the protein backbone in a fixed position.
+The rotamer optimization algorithm determines the optimal conformation of each rotamer such that favorable interaction between side-chains are optimized.
+The protein backbone is kept fixed during this stage.

-This algorithm is known as a global optimzation algorithm since it can “walk” both “up and down hill” in energy u until it  finds  the structure with the lowest root mean square gradient of energy, as defined by a convergence criteria.
-This differs from a local optimizer in that it compares all the root mean square energy gradient minimums of the structure to determine the structure with the absolute minimum root mean square gradient.
+This algorithm is known as a global optimization algorithm since it can "walk" both "up and down hill" in energy.
+All side-chain rotamer permutations are searched using an advanced version of Dead-End Elimination for many-body potential energy functions.

 Naming Conventions: